-Karlin notes that Velocity’s work-study application even asks specifically if dancers have taken class at the studio before, and which classes they frequent.
-Dancers need a strong work ethic, and she looks for those “who are responsible, and who we can count on to show up and do their tasks.”
+Karlin notes that Velocity’s work-study application even asks specifically if dancers have taken class at the studio before, and which classes or teachers they frequent.
+She adds that dancers need a strong work ethic, and she looks for those “who are responsible, and who we can count on to show up and do their tasks,” she says.

-At Steps, where roughly 20 new students apply to the program each month, Martine says that one of the first things he asks applicants is what their goals are and how they’ve worked to achieve them.
+At Steps, where roughly 20 students apply to the program each month, Martine says that one of the first things he asks applicants is what their goals are and how they’ve worked to achieve them so far.
 “I definitely look for people who have a sense of who they are and what they’re looking for, because otherwise we can’t really guide them properly.”
-He offers the dancers he hires twice-weekly “help hours,” where they can come to him for advice on everything from booking jobs and choosing classes to finding apartments and writing resumés.
+He offers twice-weekly “help hours,” where dancers can come to him for advice on everything from booking jobs and choosing classes to finding apartments and writing resumés.

 Make Training Your Priority

-Freelance dancer Stefanie Piatkiewicz praises the sense of community she has gained as part of the work-study program at the Lou Conte Dance Studio.
-It was through those connections that she landed her current teaching job with Mindful Practices, an organization that brings dance and yoga into Chicago schools.
-But she cautions dancers in work-study positions to not let administrative work become all that brings you to the studio.
-“Make sure you actually take class,” she says.
+Freelance dancer Stefanie Piatkiewicz praises the sense of community she has gained as part of work-study program at the Lou Conte Dance Studio.
+It was through her work-study connections that she landed her current teaching job with Mindful Practices, an organization that brings dance and yoga into Chicago schools.
+But she cautions dancers considering a work-study position to not get caught up in the administrative work.
+“Make sure you leave time in your schedule to actually take class,” she says.